Houston, Mississippi

 The land on which Houston resides was donated to the city by Judge Joel Pinson on the condition that it would be named for Sam Houston, a childhood friend.
 The middle of town where the Chickasaw County Courthouse sits is called Pinson Square.

-- The Carnegie Library located at 105 West Madison Street was the first Carnegie library built in the state of Mississippi.
+• The Carnegie Library located at 105 West Madison Street was the first Carnegie library built in the state of Mississippi.

-- Houston hosts the annual spring and fall Mississippi Flywheel Festival in April and September.
+• Houston hosts the annual spring and fall Mississippi Flywheel Festival in April and September.

-- Jeff Busby, called the “Father of the Natchez Trace”, was from Houston.
+• Jeff Busby, called the “Father of the Natchez Trace”, was from Houston.
 Mr. Busby, a US Senator, introduced legislation in the 1930s to establish the Natchez Trace Parkway.

-- The new Tanglefoot Trail® "rails to trails" route is 43 miles long that connects Houston and New Albany.
+• The new Tanglefoot Trail® "rails to trails" route is 43 miles long that connects Houston and New Albany.
 Bicyclists, walkers and joggers can enjoy the trail while visiting Houston.

 The population of Houston was 3,543 in 2014.

-Featured Nearby Points of Interest
+Houston, Mississippi Featured Points of Interest

-Additional information about Houston, Mississippi:
+Additional Information about Houston, Mississippi

-- Festivals & Events:
+Houston Festivals & Events: